 Welcome to the Department of Information Systems and Computer Science.
-We offer three degree programs - a B.S. in Computer Science, a B.B.A. in Management Information Systems, and a Masters in Management Information Systems.
+We offer four degree programs - a B.S. in Computer Science, a B.S. in Data Science, a B.B.A. in Management Information Systems, and a Masters in Management Information Systems.
 Please click on a tab on the right to view details about each program.

 We are proud to have an Information Technology Advisory Board whose members are actively involved with our students and faculty.
 They review student résumés, host an annual student networking event, sponsor our professionalism class's annual etiquette dinner, fund several student activities, and network with faculty.